cgillinger/MMM-Sunrise-Sunset/README.md

 > This is an extension for the [MagicMirror](https://github.com/MichMich/MagicMirror) project.
 It displays local sunrise, sunset, and solar noon times.

+### **Credits**
+This module, `MMM-Sunrise-Sunset`, was originally developed by [prydonian](https://github.com/prydonian).
+Their work provided the foundation for this MagicMirror module.
+This fork includes updates and fixes to enhance compatibility and usability.

 ## Features
 - Displays sunrise and sunset times.
 - Two layouts: "inline" or "list".